amabdallah/WaterUseML/README.md

 In the answer, list the unit, amount, beneficial use category, source of water (ground or surface water).

-Filters that can selected
+Potentially optional filters that can selected
 * specific years
 * Annual or monthly
 * fresh or saline
+* surface or groundwater (i.e,. source type)

 Variables
 * thermoelectric, agriculture, or municipal
 * withdrawn, returned, consumed, transferred out of, transferred into

  ### Example question 2: Aggregated
 What is the annual amount of water that is imported or exported into or out of a basin (selected boundary)?